xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 Then boot on the ISO!

 :::warning
-You must boot the ISO in the firmware mode that was used for initial installation : UEFI or BIOS.
+You must boot the ISO in the firmware mode that was used for initial installation: UEFI or BIOS.
 Otherwise, the installer won't detect the existing XenServer installation and offer to upgrade.
 :::

 ![](https://xcp-ng.org/assets/img/screenshots/install1bis.png)